-The Business Training Track offers training sessions to people who are at least 20 years of age.
+The Business Training Track provides training courses and workshops for individuals aged 20 years and above.
 Classes are given in English, and participants must have good enough English language skills to fully participate in the classes.
-Business training sessions are usually completed in 5 or 6 weeks.
+The completion time for a business training course typically ranges from 3 to 6 weeks, depending on its length or the number of hours involved..